DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 #### Outline

-Ask questions, this only works if we're on the same page
+Ask questions, this works best if we're on the same page

 “Any sufficiently advanced technology is indistinguishable from magic.”
 Data + Python = Magic!